Types of Flowcharts

 Example 3.
 Cross-Functional Flowchart

 Data Flow Diagram (DFD) is one of the main tools for structural analysis and design of the information systems.
-Data flow diagram graphically represents how the information system work and develop, the interactions between the system and external data sources in terms of data flows, the data flows that the information system receives from the outside.
+Data Flow Diagram graphically represents how the information system works and develops, the interactions between the system and external data sources in terms of data flows, and the data flows that the information system receives from the outside.

 Two notations are used for describing the DFDs: Yourdon & Coad and Gane & Sarson.